 • Be familiar with AWS including Amazon Connect, IAM roles, and more:

-The components used in the example integration are intended for testing environments, and you can use your own components in Production when you integrate GenerativeAgent.
+The components used in the example integration are intended for testing environments.
+You can use your own components in Production when you integrate GenerativeAgent.

 You need to set up your AWS Account and configure AWS services that will be used for an Amazon Connect flow that engages GenerativeAgent.
 You will configure the flow in a future step.